-Research and development, or R&D, expenses were \$264 thousand for the three months ended March 31, 2021, compared to \$4 thousand for the three months ended March 31, 2020.
-The increase of \$260 thousand was primarily due to purchases of materials, license fees, lab facility expenses, costs related to development of intellectual property, and stock compensation expenses.
+Research and development, or R&D, expenses increased \$2,470 thousand for the year ended December 31, 2021, compared to the year ended December 31, 2020.
+The increase was primarily due to purchases of materials, compensation and related personnel costs which we did not have in 2020, except for stock compensation expenses, license fees and costs related to development of intellectual property, and lab facility expenses.